isabelc/WooCommerce-Show-Attributes/readme.txt

 == Changelog ==

+= 1.2.3 =
+* New - Option to show the attributes on the shop pages.
+* Fix - Typo in the description of one setting.

 = 1.2.2 =
 * Fix - Attribute labels were temporarily hidden leaving only the attribute value showing in version 1.2.1.